Overview – Kruger NP

 - Tar road network creates a lack of wilderness appeal

 Kruger National Park offers magnificent wildlife viewing.
 All the major safari animals are present including the Big Five.
-The big cats are present in healthy numbers and lions in particular are frequently seen in the south of the park.
-Elephant and buffalo are common throughout, while white rhinos are increasingly under threat from poaching.
-A well-developed road network allows for easy access, a 4WD is not required.
+The big cats are present in healthy numbers, and lions, in particular, are frequently seen in the south of the park.
+Elephant and buffalo are common throughout, while white rhino are increasingly under threat from poaching.
+Kruger NP has a wide variety of antelope including greater kudu and the very common impala.